-You can find many post how to access an SQLite database from Excel, for example on Stack overflow.
+You can find many posts how to access an SQLite database from Excel.
 Often, the method uses VBA, or some older version of Excel, and I could not get things to work with my settings:

 - Windows 10, 64 bit